Now Enrolling for Fall 2023

 Reporting Period Number of Graduates Currently Employed in the Profession Percentage of Graduates Currently Employed in the Profession Most Recent Graduating Class TBD TBD 1 Year Prior TBD TBD 2 Years Prior TBD TBD

-The Master of Science (M.S.) education program in speech-language pathology at the University of New Haven is an Applicant for Candidacy by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential) at the University of New Haven is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+Candidacy is a "preaccreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.

 Distinguished, Expert Faculty